BW82262/sentiment-web-app/README.md

 3. **Start the development server**:

 ```
-npm start
+npm run dev
 ```

-The application should now be running at `http://localhost:3000`.
+The application should now be running at `http://localhost:5173`.

 ## Usage